 Students and parents are responsible for reading and understanding the contents of the Raytown High School Student Handbook as well as the Raytown C-2 School District Student Discipline Policy Handbook.
-These handbooks were distributed during the first week of school and are available in the office.
+The student handbook (student planners) is distributed during the first week of school and are available in the office.
+The Student Discipline Handbook is available on the district's website under the Raytown High School link.
 If you have questions, please contact the principal at 268-7300.
+Students must have a planner and will be charged for a new one when in need of a pass and are without their planner.